 Lindsey Vonn won her 61st career Audi FIS Ski World Cup Saturday in the Val d'Isere downhill, placing her just one win away from matching the all-time record of 62.

 Lindsey Vonn won the Lake Louise downhill on Saturday, with Stacey Cook in second and Julia Mancuso in third, for the first ever all-American podium in ski racing history.

 A strong U.S. Ski Team women's speed squad is ready for the Audi FIS Ski World Cup season opener Friday, making the return of Olympic Champion Lindsey Vonn

 Alice McKennis Websites

 Athlete Photo Gallery

-Formerly coached by four-time Olympian Casey Puckett, Alice McKennis knows a thing or two about speed events.
+Formerly coached by five-time Olympian Casey Puckett, Alice McKennis knows a thing or two about speed events.
 Her resume speaks for itself with a World Cup downhill win, multiple World Cup super G top 10's, and a 20th in the World Cup DH standings as well as a spot on the 2010 Olympic Team during her rookie World Cup season.

 OFF THE SNOW